 If you can't get past that high molded arch, consider checking out the Chaco Z/Volv X2.
 This new model has a less aggressively molded footbed and is lighter than the Z/Cloud 2.

 The Chaco Z/Cloud 2 will keep you comfortable, even under the weight of a heavy pack.

 As long as the Chaco's molded footbed works with your foot, you won't find a more comfortable sandal for hiking long distances with a heavy pack.
 We found the thick sole essential for taking on the extra weight of a pack so that our joints weren't jarred with every step, especially on downhill stretches.
 The Z/Cloud 2 kept us even more comfortable than most hiking boots!
 In contrast, our Editor's Choice, the Bedrock Cairn Adventure, has a much thinner sole, which made hiking less comfortable when we were weighed down.
-If you have flat feet but still want a sandal with a thick, comfortable sole, the Mono Gordo 2.0 may work for you.

 With full-coverage straps and a sturdy, supportive sole, the Z/Cloud 2 edged out the competition in this category.